One of my dearest friends in the world left me a voicemail the other day. Her name is Abigail.

 Who am I?
 Why was I made this way?

-What part of myself is made up of nature versus nurture?
-Do I have any say in who I am or who I become?
-Does my personality dictate the kind of character I am, or have… or is it the other way around?
+Nature or nurture?
+Do I have any say in who I become?
+Does my personality dictate the kind of character I have… or is it the other way around?

 Knowable, but unknowable.